Imprisoned

 Kean played a pivotal role in passage of the Civil Liberties

-Ronald Reagan of Reagan's own words at a ceremony awarding
+Reagan of Reagan's own words at a ceremony awarding a posthumous

-a posthumous medal to a fallen 442nd soldier: "Blood
+medal to a fallen 442nd soldier: "Blood spilled on the

-Reagan signed the Civil Liberties Act of 1988, which
+signed the Civil Liberties Act of 1988, which offered the nation’s

-the payment of $20,000 to each person who was forced to leave
+$20,000 to each person who was forced to leave home pursuant to

 are condemned to repeat it